kajott/StateOfMind/README.md

 That plain C code is what this port is based on.
 My contributions were to:
 - create a CMake-based build system instead of the old Makefile contraptions
-- make the code believe it's running on a generic Unix machine
+- make the code believe it's running on a generic Unix machine (so it's not using any 32-bit x86 assembly any longer)
 - make the code believe that said Unix machines are little-endian (as all relevant CPU architectures today are)
 - implement a display output driver based on SDL and OpenGL